-(14)Unadjusted basis immediately after acquisition of qualified property (UBIA of qualified property) is defined in §1.199A-2(c).

-(15)W-2 wages means a trade or business's W-2 wages properly allocable to QBI as defined in §1.199A-2(b).

-(c) Computation of the §199A deduction for individuals with taxable income not exceeding threshold amount.

-(1) In general.
-The section 199A deduction is determined for individuals with taxable income for the taxable year that does not exceed the threshold amount by adding 20 percent of the total QBI amount (including QBI attributable to an SSTB) and 20 percent of the combined amount of qualified REIT dividends and qualified PTP income (including the individual's share of qualified REIT dividends, and qualified PTP income from RPEs).
+- (15) Unadjusted basis immediately after acquisition of qualified property (UBIA of qualified property) is defined in §1.199A-2(c). - (16) W-2 wages means W-2 wages of a trade or business (or aggregated trade or business) properly allocable to QBI as determined under §1.199A-2(b). - (c) Computation of the section 199A deduction for individuals with taxable income not exceeding threshold amount- - (1) In general.
+The section 199A deduction is determined for individuals with taxable income for the taxable year that does not exceed the threshold amount by adding 20 percent of the total QBI amount (including the individual's share of QBI from an RPE and QBI attributable to an SSTB) and 20 percent of the combined amount of qualified REIT dividends and qualified PTP income (including the individual's share of qualified REIT dividends and qualified PTP income from RPEs and qualified PTP income attributable to an SSTB).
 That sum is then compared to 20 percent of the amount by which the individual's taxable income exceeds net capital gain.
 The lesser of these two amounts is the individual's section 199A deduction.

-(2)Carryover rules.
+(2) Carryover rules-

-(i) Negative total QBI amount.
+- (i) Negative total QBI amount.
 If the total QBI amount is less than zero, the portion of the individual's section 199A deduction related to QBI is zero for the taxable year.
-The negative total QBI amount is treated as negative QBI from a separate trade or business in the succeeding taxable year of the individual for purposes of section 199A and this section.
-This carryover rule does not affect the deductibility of the loss for purposes of other provisions of the Code.

-(ii) Negative combined qualified REIT dividends/qualified PTP income.
+The negative total QBI amount is treated as negative QBI from a separate trade or business in the succeeding taxable years of the individual for purposes of section 199A and this section.
+This carryover rule does not affect the deductibility of the loss for purposes of other provisions of the Code. - (ii) Negative combined qualified REIT dividends/qualified PTP income.
 If the combined amount of REIT dividends and qualified PTP income is less than zero, the portion of the individual's section 199A deduction related to qualified REIT dividends and qualified PTP income is zero for the taxable year.
-The negative combined amount must be carried forward and used to offset the combined amount of REIT dividends and qualified PTP income in the succeeding taxable year of the individual for purposes of section 199A and this section.
-This carryover rule does not affect the deductibility of the loss for purposes of other provisions of the Code.

-(3)Examples.
-The following examples illustrate the provisions of this paragraph (c).
-For purposes of these examples, unless indicated otherwise, assume that all of the trades or businesses are trades or businesses as defined in paragraph (b)(1) of this section and all of tax items are effectively connected to a trade or business within the United States within the meaning of section 864(c).
-Total taxable income does not include the section 199A deduction.

-Example (1). to paragraph (c)(3).
+The negative combined amount must be carried forward and used to offset the combined amount of REIT dividends and qualified PTP income in the succeeding taxable years of the individual for purposes of section 199A and this section.
+This carryover rule does not affect the deductibility of the loss for purposes of other provisions of the Code. - (3) Examples.
+The following examples illustrate the provisions of this paragraph - (c) For purposes of these examples, unless indicated otherwise, assume that all of the trades or businesses are trades or businesses as defined in paragraph (b)(14) of this section and all of the tax items are effectively connected to a trade or business within the United States within the meaning of section 864(c).
+Total taxable income does not include the section 199A deduction. - (i) Example 1 to paragraph (c)(3).
 A, an unmarried individual, owns and operates a computer repair shop as a sole proprietorship.
-The business generated \$100,000 in net taxable income from operations in 2018.
+The business generates \$100,000 in net taxable income from operations in 2018.
 A has no capital gains or losses.
 After allowable deductions not relating to the business, A's total taxable income for 2018 is \$81,000.
 The business's QBI is \$100,000, the net amount of its qualified items of income, gain, deduction, and loss.
-A's section 199A deduction for 2018 is equal to \$16,200, the lesser of 20% of A's QBI from the business (\$100,000 x 20% = \$20,000) and 20% of A's total taxable income for the taxable year (\$81,000 x 20% = \$16,200).
+A's section 199A deduction for 2018 is equal to \$16,200, the lesser of 20% of A's QBI from the business ( $$100,000 \times 20\% = $20,000$ ) and 20% of A's total taxable income for the taxable year ( $$81,000 \times 20\% = $16,200$ ).